coderefinery/manuals/broadcaster.rst

 * Make other instructors co-hosts in the Zoom so that they can share screen without the other person stopping.

+* (rkdarst, with controller): synchronize button lights with zoom/OBS controls

 * Start recording / start streaming ~20-30 minutes in advance, with audio muted and on the title card scene.
 Start recording at the